unitedstates/congress-legislators/README.md

 * twitter: The current official Twitter handle of the legislator.
 * youtube: The current official YouTube handle **or** channel value, of the legislator.
+* facebook: The username of the current official Facebook presence of the legislator.
-* facebook: The username **or** numeric ID of the current official Facebook presence of the legislator.
+* facebook_id: The numeric ID of the current official Facebook presence of the legislator.

 A few legislators use YouTube "channels" instead of user accounts.
 These channel values will be of the form `channel/[ID]`.